-Quinoa has become popular as people seek out healthy choices.
-Dog owners are no different and so it makes sense to address the question of giving your dog such an excellent food.
+Quinoa is now popular as people seek out healthy choices.
+Pet parents are no different, so the question of feeding the family dog this excellent food is increasingly being asked!

-This grain, a pseudo-cereal, is fabulously nutritious.
-If you aren’t against occasionally giving your dog some table scraps, then quinoa would be among the best choices.
-So we think it can be a great treat for canines.
+This grain, a pseudo-cereal, is very nutritious.
+If you aren’t against occasionally giving your dog table scraps, quinoa is a great option.
+We think it’s a terrific treat for canines.

-It’s likely that your dog will agree.
-What’s particularly great about Quinoa is how light it is compared to something like potatoes or most other starches.
-So, the verdict on this food is in!
+It’s likely your dog will agree.
+What’s wonderful about Quinoa is how light it is compared to potatoes or most other starches.
+There is, however, a downside and we’ll explain.

 Can I Give My Dog Quinoa?
-Answer: Yes, cooked & start w/ small amounts
+Answer: Yes, cooked & small amounts

-It’s an amazing gluten free seed that contains high levels of essential amino acids which are hard to find in any other food.
+It’s an amazing gluten free seed with high levels of essential amino acids.

 Calories – 372